Alismos/Alismos-website-v2/README.md

 # my-personal-website

-This is a my responsive personal website, feel free to use it as a template.
+This is a my responsive personal website, feel free to use it as template.